Loki-Astari/loki-astari.github.io/source/_posts/2013-11-19-so-you-want-to-learn-c-plus-plus-part-3.markdown

 footer: true
 subtitle: So you want to learn C++
 author: Loki Astari, (C)2013
 description: C++ for beginners.
-Part 3 Variables
+Part 3 Variables.
+In most programming languages you have the concept of variables.
+These are simply named objects that hold a value (more formerly refereed to as state).
+By manipulating a variable you manipulate the state of the object that the variable referees too.
 ---

 ##Variables